 The common name of geelbos (yellow bush) indicates the older leaf colour when the initial green tends to yellow, matched by the colours of the soft, smooth branches and inflorescences.
 At the end of the dry season the shrub may even have a pale orange colour.

-Another variation of the plant, G. africana var. secundata with shorter leaves commonly browsed by livestock, occurs in the northerly parts of the Karoo (Vlok and Schutte-Vlok, 2010; Vahrmeijer, 1981; Shearing and Van Heerden, 2008).
+Another variety of the plant, G. africana var. secundata bearing shorter leaves commonly browsed by livestock, occurs in the northerly parts of the Karoo (Vlok and Schutte-Vlok, 2010; Shearing and Van Heerden, 2008; Vahrmeijer, 1981).